 Alexis Cobbins is the former executive director of the UCSF California Preterm Birth Initiative (PTBI), a group that conducts and funds research at the University of California San Francisco.

-Prior to joining PTBi, Alexis spent over a decade working for and with Black women and their families through her roles at Mayor Ed Lee’s signature anti-poverty program “Project 500” (The San Francisco Human Services Agency) and at the Black Infant Health program at the San Francisco Department of Public Health.
+Before joining PTBI, Alexis spent over a decade working for and with Black women and their families through her roles at Mayor Ed Lee’s signature anti-poverty program “Project 500” (The San Francisco Human Services Agency) and the Black Infant Health program at the San Francisco Department of Public Health.

 After experiencing a preterm birth with her second child, Alexis’ interest in building her career around reducing the burden of prematurity was ignited.
-All of Alexis’ personal and professional experiences drive her passion to improve birth outcomes for Black women and other women of color.
+Alexis’s personal and professional experiences drive her passion to improve birth outcomes for Black women and other women of color.